 For an extensive overview of the archive's data, services and tools, see the published paper accepted by PASP, the technical journal of the Astronomical Society of the Pacific.

-All data in the Exoplanet Archive are vetted by a team of astronomers and are linked back to the original literature reference.
+All data in the Exoplanet Archive are vetted by a team of astronomers (team roster) and are linked back to the original literature reference.
 Data are searchable either for an individual star or by stellar and planetary properties.
 The Exoplanet Archive offers direct access to frequently accessed data sets via an interactive table which allows sorting and filtering of the data.
 These data sets include:

 Additionally, a breakdown of the exoplanet counts by discovery method is available on the Planet Counts page.

 The NASA Exoplanet Archive includes several tools for working with exoplanet and stellar host data.
 For tips on using the archive effectively, read the FAQ and Tip Archive.

 Please include the following standard acknowledgment in any published material that makes use of the NASA Exoplanet Archive's Services.

-""This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program."
+"This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program."